-Aside from volcanos, we usually experience Typhoons that causes flood and troubles with our food supply chain.
+Aside from volcanos, we usually experience Typhoons that causes flood and problems with transportation.
+Aside from that, it also has an impact with our food supply system.
+It will make commodities expensive.
 Did you know that per year, our country is experiencing at least 20 typhoons?
 And with Global warming at the corner, we could expect that these typhoons will only get stronger and stronger.

 Aside from the volcanos, the typhoons.
 We also should need to worry about Earthquakes.
 Remember that we are still waiting for “The Big One” to happen and experts are saying that we could experience it in our lifetime.